mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

 # 5. postcss-svg-fragments

-A downside of using the [symbol](https://css-tricks.com/svg-symbol-good-choice-icons/) method for multiple SVG is that you can not use it in CSS, only inline HTML.
+A downside of using the [symbol](https://css-tricks.com/svg-symbol-good-choice-icons/) method for multiple SVG’s is that it’s not supported with inline CSS, only inline HTML.
 SVG Fragments solves this problem for us.

-Without this plugin, we would need to have individual SVG files for background-images in CSS, and the browser would have to pull multiple SVG files when loading a page.
-The plugin postcss-svg-fragments solves this by doing what its name implies it adds SVG fragments into CSS.
+Without this plugin, we would need to have individual SVG files for `background-images` in CSS, and the browser would have to pull multiple SVG files when loading a page.
+The plugin postcss-svg-fragments solves this by doing what its name implies, it adds SVG fragments into CSS.

 We take all our SVG files and add them to [icomoon.io](https://icomoon.io/app/#/), generate a new SVG with a `<use>` that has an unique `id`.
 Then we add the new SVG code to our `defs.svg`.